chesty/vroom-osrm/README.md

 * OSRM_HOST="osrm"

-I added the supervisor package if you prefer to use it, but I run osrm and vroom in separate containers.
+I added the supervisor package if you prefer to use it, but I run osrm and vroom in separate containers atm.
+If you want to use supervisor you can volume mount the supervisor configuration and run supervisor instead of osrm.sh.

 ```
 docker run --rm -ti --hostname osrm --name osrm \